unisonweb/unisonweb-org/src/data/docs/documentation.md

   go 0 ""
 ```

-We're using the anonymous docs syntax again, but we've introduced a new Unison documentation feature - the double backtick syntax.
+We've introduced a new Unison documentation feature with the double backtick syntax.
 Double backticks are how we include inlined snippets of Unison code.
 These snippets are typechecked, so you know the code in your documentation is going to accurately represent your codebase.
 If we were to rename `repeat` to `echo` the docs would reflect that automatically.

 Unison docs also support evaluating entire blocks of code.
 This can be useful for specifying longer examples and use cases.
 Let's add one to our `repeat` documentation block: